frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 daily in wisdom, in age, in grace before God and men" (Luke 2:51-52).

-St. Josemaría liked to give a lot of importance to the fact that Our Lord spent thirty years of hidden life, family life,, in Nazareth.
+St. Josemaría liked to give a lot of importance to the fact that Our Lord spent thirty years of hidden life, family life, in Nazareth.
 Jesus communicates a great sense of importance to the family.

 He had three years of public life but He had thirty years of family